 Students must submit their recital program to the Student Programs Office no later than 14 days prior to their recital.
 The Student Programs Office will create an official program and send it to the recording studio on the student’s behalf.
 The student will receive a copy of the official program via a PDF file.
 If a student chooses to forgo this process and provide their own concert program, they must still submit it to the Student Programs Office before their recital, since a record of all programs must be reported to BMI and ASCAP.

 - Production setup will necessarily be bare-bones; no stage changes or production requests will be considered.

 - No projections, multi-media, or audio playback options will be available.

 - No sound support (acoustic performances only)

 - Performance must be played through as if it were live; re-takes will not be allowed.

 - There will be strict sanitation and social distancing protocols in place.
 Policies and procedures for hall use can be found here: https://music.utexas.edu/classrooms-rehearsal-rooms-performance-halls

 - NO ONE will be allowed in the hall except for performers and necessary staff members during the recording (no faculty, no family).

 - Recording Services will share the recording with the student’s supervising faculty member to be graded; the recording will also be shared directly with the student.

 We cannot accommodate traditional dress rehearsals for on-campus recital recordings this year.
-Instead, if faculty want to hear students play through recital repertoire prior to the recording, they will need to schedule the rehearsal time through Page Stephens.
+Instead, if faculty want to hear students play through recital repertoire prior to the recording, they will need to schedule the rehearsal time through Production Manager Travis Weller.
 Hour-long dress rehearsals will only be scheduled when event managers are available to provide access and sanitize the hall before and after use.